Nazarene15/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the mode of the file hello
+a script that sets the mode of the file hello the same as ollehs mode> README.md echo a script that sets the mode of the file hello the same as ollehs mode